differentpla-net/differentpla-net.github.io/_posts/2024/2024-02-14-github-actions-trigger.md

       run: ./integration-tests.sh
 ```

+The `types:` value allows you to trigger different workflows.
+Here, we're triggering on the `integration-tests` event
+type.
+We'll see this again below.

 I've shown it in a separate workflow file above, but if you want to use it to trigger an existing workflow, you can add
 it to that file along with the others.
 For example: